-Our Vision

-Lambeth is a borough of equity and justice where all adults with care and support needs can get the right support at the right time in their communities.

-We take a strength-based approach and work with people to develop their resilience and prevent avoidable need for care and support.

-Our commissioning priorities

-1. Prevention and wellbeing

-The needs of Lambeth people are addressed at an early stage through support that maximises wellbeing and strengthens communities.

-2. One borough approach: local and place-based support

-Asset-based approach, building on and amplifying what is already in the community and integrating health and care.

-3. Personalisation and choice

-Providers skilled in working with clients to help direct their care.
-Direct payments and personal health budgets.
-4. Keeping people independent in their own homes

-Lambeth adults supported to live independently in their own homes, wherever appropriate.
-5. Equity, inclusion and justice

-Embedding inclusion and equity for all protected characteristics in service design and delivery.

-6. Financial sustainability

-Quality care is commissioned via models that are financially sustainable for both providers and the council, supports independence and mitigates high cost interventions.

-Enablers for realising our priorities

-We ensure care is accessible, transparent and responsive to diverse needs People have a say and a stake in decision making

-We work together and explore opportunities for joint working and integrated care We support and develop the Lambeth care workforce

-We embrace and develop the opportunities offered by digital advancement
+Our Vision can g et the right oth-based a support at the pproach and v e right time in th eir commu e to develo op their resilience Our commissi ioning priorities 1.
+Prevention and wellbeing app Dne borough proach: local and ce-based support 3.
+Person and choi nalisation 4.
+Keeping p independent own homes - 5.
+Equity, inclusion and justice n 6.
+Financial sustainability The needs of Lambeth people are addressed at an early stage through support that maximises wellbeing and strengthens communities. app on wha the inte set-based broach, building and amplifying at is already in community and egrating health d care. working v to help d Lambeth adu supported to independently own homes, w appropriate. live / in their Embedding inclusion and equity for all protected characteristics in service design and delivery. У Quality care is commissioned via models that are financially sustainable for both providers and the council, supports independence and mitigates high cost interventions.
+En ablers for real ising our prioriti es We ensure care is accessible, transparent ar responsive to diverse nee People have a say a stake in decision ma We work toget explore oppor working and ir tunities for joint oort and develop the a care workforce th e embrace and develop e opportunities offered b gital advancement